eth-hci-course/hci-project-hci21-group-06/README.md

 ### Brainstorming
 ![Image of affinity diagram](https://github.com/eth-ait/hci-project-hci21-group-06/blob/2021/Deliverables/DeskResearch/brainstorming_30th.png)
 We took the brainstorming approach B where each of us first tried to find as many ideas as possible in 10 minutes.
-Afterwardsc we discussed the ideas and grouped them into four categoriesc and connected some of the ideas with relevance to each other.
+Afterwards we discussed the ideas and grouped them into four categories and connected some of the ideas with relevance to each other.
 This was done in person using Miro.

 ## Low-fidelity Prototype
 ### Idea A (gamification prototype)

-TODO
+Our process for this prototype was that we first took many of the ideas from the brainstorming that included gamification and grouped them together.
+We then picked out some of them that seemed like a good fit and rounded out the prototype through discussing it.
+This idea was then drawn on paper into a paper prototype which meant that we had to start thinking about the visual design of it.
+This whole process resulted in a horizontal prototype that encompasses many of the aspects that a possible final app would have.

 ### Idea B